VegaDeftwing/OpGuidesHugoSrc/content/posts/ai2.md

 These new programs don't feel like **tools** they feel like an **assistant** - albeit one that is, for now, mildly drugged up.

-I realize why to some some people, that sounds like the ultimate upgrade to their computer.
+I realize why to some people, that sounds like the ultimate upgrade to their computer.
 But for someone like me it sounds terrible.
 I want to control my own files and data and the way I work with it.
 I don't want something making decisions for me or making choices for reasons I can't understand.

 If I use Google to look up places to vacation, most of them are going to be advertisements, but I may be able to stumble across some less biases travel blogs or something.
 If I ask ChatGPT I haven't the slightest idea if it's just parroting an advertisement back to me or not.